NHTSA Recalls and Your NC Accident Claim

 The Bottom Line

 A NHTSA recall is powerful evidence that a safety defect existed in your vehicle -- but it does not automatically prove the manufacturer caused your specific accident.
 You still need to connect the recalled defect to your crash and your injuries.
 In NC, a recall strengthens your product liability claim significantly, but the manufacturer will fight back with contributory negligence arguments, especially if you ignored a recall notice.
+With nearly 14 million recalled vehicles still unrepaired on US roads as of early 2026, this issue affects far more NC drivers than most realize.

 What Is a NHTSA Recall?